RedHotDataProject/Project_ADA/README.md

 ## Research questions
 Part 1 - Production/manufacture impact:
 > - [x] Which are the dominant global food producers and manufacturers? <b>Answered</b>
-> - [x] How is this distribution impacted when we consider neutral and large carbon footprint products?
-For instance, considering the specific case of palm oil, can we observe any trend in the number of products including this oil (assuming a strong dependence between date the product was added to the database and data the product was invented)?
+> - [] How is this distribution impacted when we consider neutral and large carbon footprint products?
+For instance, considering the specific case of palm oil, can we observe any trend in the number of products including this oil (assuming a strong dependence between date the product was added to the database and data the product was invented)?  <b>Not answered due to lack of information</b>
-> - [x] Which countries use it the most for production?
+> - [x] Which countries use it the most for production? <b>Answered</b>

 Part 2 - Good nutrition impact:
-> Next, consider the case of France/UK, for which a nutritional index is available (nutrition_grade_fr/nutrition_grade_uk).
+> Next, consider the case of France, for which a nutritional index is available (nutrition_grade_fr).
-> - [x] Has there been a surge in high graded products in the last years?
+> - [x] Has there been a surge in high graded products in the last years? <b>Answered</b>
-> - [x] Where do these product come from and where are they manufactured?
+> - [x] Where do these product come from and where are they manufactured? <b>Answered</b>
-> - [x] What is the composition?
-Do they contain many additives?
+> - [x] What is the composition/category? <b>Answered</b>
-> - [x] Where are these products sold?
+> - [x] Where are these products sold? <b>Answered</b>
+> - [x] Is there any link with price apparent? > <b>Answered</b>

-> Common sense would suggest most nutritionally-high graded products are organic (plant, fruit, vegetables, …) and are therefore not manufactured, thus having a small footprint.
+Common sense would suggest most nutritionally-high graded products are organic (plant, fruit, vegetables, …) and are therefore not manufactured, thus having a small footprint.

-> - [x] Can we establish a meaningful correlation between these product and the carbon footprint  or an estimated price (using another dataset or creating our own with web scraping)?
+> - [x] Can we establish a meaningful correlation between these products and the carbon footprint or an estimated price (using another dataset or creating our own with web scraping)? <b>Answered</b>
-> - [x] Are expansive and polluting products performing more poorly in the nutrition mark?
+> - [x] Are expansive and polluting products performing more poorly in the nutrition mark? <b>Answered</b>
-> - [x] Is there a general correlation between high carbon footprint and price?
+> - [x] Is there a general correlation between high carbon footprint and price? <b>Answered</b>

 ## Dataset